8 Issues Youth in church want you to address - # 6 will shock you.

-With a checklist that long, don’t you think we need to add their needs to the list?
+With a long checklist, don’t you think we need to add their needs to the list?

-The truth is that we all don’t know what we want later on what others need.
-We are all learners in the school of life who are trying to get to the next step in our Christian journey.
+The truth is that we don’t know what we want later on what others need.
+We are all learners in the school of life trying to get to the next step in our Christian journey.

-Over and over again the young people have been told that they don’t know what they need.
-That’s why parents choose their friends and career paths, while the church provides them “relevant” spiritual guidance.
+Over and over again, young people have been told that they don’t know what they need.
+That’s why parents choose their friends and career paths, while the church provides them with “relevant” spiritual guidance.

-Even though all this is done with good intentions, we run a risk of providing them with only things they should know and not what they need to advance to the next step into their Christian journey.
+Even though all this is done with good intentions, we risk providing them with only things they should know and not what they need to advance to the next step in their Christian journey.

-We need to strike a balance between teaching what they need to know and what they need to grow into their journey.
+We need to strike a balance between teaching what they need to know and what they need to grow in their journey.

 How do we know what the youth in the church need?

-We ran a survey and collected about 200 responses from the youth from various churches and in this article we are going to cover some of the topics they want us to discuss.
+We ran a survey and collected about 200 responses from the youth from various churches, and in this article, we will cover some of the topics they want us to discuss.

-Here is a full article, “ what our youth think about the church” survey we conducted.
+Here is an entire article, “ what our youth think about the church,” a survey we conducted.